telerik/ajax-docs/controls/scheduler/data-binding/using-the-data-source-property.md

 		End Class

-1. Add two private properties to the class for your Web page whose values are the current listof appointments and the list of rooms.
-The appointments list needs to persist, so we save thatone in the session state:
+1. Add two private properties to the class for your Web page whose values are the current list of appointments and the list of rooms.
+The appointments list needs to persist, so we save that one in the session state:

 	**C#**